SapphireDAOO/contract-api/README.md

 **Notes**:

 - `price` is specified in USD with 8 decimal places (e.g., `100000000` = $1.00, `2500000000` = $25.00).
-- The price is converted to the payment token amount using on-chain oracle pricing.
+- Prices are converted to payment token amounts using on-chain oracle pricing.
-- A single invoice uses `createSingleInvoice`; multiple invoices in the array use `createMetaInvoice` with the first `buyer` address.
+- A single invoice triggers `createSingleInvoice`; multiple invoices trigger `createMetaInvoice`.
 - The endpoint returns a checkout URL with a token generated from the invoice key (derived from transaction logs).

 **Response**: